knetikmedia/knetikcloud-ruby-client/docs/AmazonWebServicesS3Api.md

 opts = {
   bucket: "bucket_example", # String | S3 bucket name
-  path: "path_example", # String | The path to the file relative the bucket (the s3 object key)
+  path: "path_example", # String | The path to the file relative to the bucket (the s3 object key)
   expiration: 60 # Integer | The number of seconds this URL will be valid.
 Default to 60 }